frankmcsherry/materialize/doc/developer/arrangements.md

 ```
 But, we would also need to create similar dataflow graphs for each of `In2`, `In3`, and `In4`.
 In each case they only require arrangements of the input, but they may be by different keys.

-If a `Join` is implemented by a Delta Join pattern, it will create zero additional arrangements.